swcarpentry/git-novice/01-backup.md

 Let's create a file called `mars.txt` that contains some notes about the Red Planet's suitability as a base.

 Open your favorite text editor, maybe TextWrangler on the Mac or Notepad on Windows, and start a new file.
-Type the following text into the new file:
+Type some text into the new file:

 ~~~ {.output}
 Cold and dry, but everything is my favorite color